 WILL I HAVE CELL PHONE SERVICE ON MY HUNT?

 We have limited cell phone service in our hunting areas in South Africa.
 Prior to your trip, call your phone provider and ask them to turn on international calling for you.
-You will not have cell phone service if you’re hunting with us in Mozambique.

 WHAT IS THE FOOD LIKE IN AFRICA?
 WILL I GET TO EAT THE ANIMALS I HUNT?

 Yes, you will get to eat the animals you hunt.
 African wild game is quite tasty and our cook is very experienced with preparing delicious meals from the animals we hunt.
 While you can’t take any of the meat home with you, everything left over at the end of your hunt will either be eaten by the camp staff or donated to those in need.
 No meat will go to waste.

 We prepare all of our meals on site and serve three meals (plus snacks) a day.
 You will not go hungry on your hunt!
 For beverages, we serve coffee, tea, bottled water, soda, juice, beer, wine, and liquor.
 Breakfast usually consists of coffee, rusks (a hard, dry biscuit), cereal, fruit, and juice.
 Lunch and dinner feature lots of bread, meat, vegetables, and fruit (plus dessert in the evenings).
 Dinner is accompanied by fine South African wines specifically chosen to compliment the meal.

 If you have any allergies or dietary restrictions, please let us know before your hunt so we can prepare accordingly.